Before starting the discussion on actual chemistry topics, I thought of writing about something different today – the history of Indian Chemistry!

 Metallurgy

 Ancient Indian texts have so many references to metals.
 The text of Yajurveda clearly states that gold, silver, copper, tin, and iron were known to the Vedic people.
-The word ‘Panchdhatu’ is familiar to all Indians?
+The word ‘Panchdhatu’ is familiar to all Indians.
 Hindu Shilpa Shastras (Sanskrit text on idol making) describe Panchdhatu as alloys of gold(Au), silver(Ag), copper(Cu), iron(Fe), and lead(Pb)!
 Sometimes Lead was replaced by Tin (Sn) or Zinc(Zn).
-Patanjali (second century B.C.) in his Lohasastra, gives elaborate illustrations of many metallurgic and chemical processes like the preparation of metallic salts, amalgams, and the extraction, and purification of metals.
-He discovered aqua regia – a mixture of nitric and hydrochloric acid, which is used to dissolve gold and platinum!

-Since the Vedic times, Gold, Silver, Brass, and Copper were widely used for making utensils, idols in temples, and weaponry since Vedic times.
-Doesn’t this mean that ancient metallurgists knew how to make alloys from metals?
+Since the Vedic times, gold, silver, brass, and copper were widely used.
+They were extensively used for making utensils, idols in temples, and weaponry.
+These pieces of evidence show that ancient metallurgists knew how to make alloys from metals.
 The wonder of metallurgical advancement in early times can be witnessed even today!
 The Iron Pillar of India, near Qutub Minar, continues to amaze chemists worldwide!
-The wrought Iron pillar(98% purity), made 1600 years back, stands rust-free to date!
+The wrought iron pillar (98% purity), made 1600 years back, stands rust-free to date!
 It weighs 7 tonnes and is made without the use of any machinery.
 In the 21st century, only four foundries in the world could make such a large pillar and none could make it rust-free!

 Nuclear Energy

-- Lord Shankar/Shiva is called ‘Bholenath’(the naive one).
+1. Lord Shankar/Shiva is called ‘Bholenath’ (the naive one).
 However, he is also considered the lord of destruction.
 This is an allegory for nuclear energy, which is one of the most efficient forms of energy if used correctly.
 However, improper use of this energy can have devastating effects.

-- Interestingly, the shape of Linga resembles that of a nuclear reactor.
+2. Interestingly, the shape of Linga resembles that of a nuclear reactor.

 3) Like nuclear plants, Shiva temples are also built near water bodies.
 Immense heat is produced in the reactor and thus a huge amount of water is required to cool it down.

 4) The Bael /wood apple/ Aegle marmelos plant possesses radioprotective, and chemopreventive properties.
 According to Hindu tradition, it is a custom to cover the Linga with the bael leaves.
 If it were to be believed that the linga is a representation of a nuclear reactor, it is understood why such a practice was advisable.
-The covering of bael leaves was a preventive measure to ensure that harmful radiation is not leaked into the environment.
+The covering of bael leaves was a preventive measure to ensure that the harmful radiation is not leaked into the environment.

 We have stories in Ramayana, where Ravan, a very mighty king, was a devotee of Shiva and did tapasya (to practice austerity) just to get a Shivalinga – a stone that was a symbol of the lord’s radiance.
 It was a powerful object and had the power to make Ravana invincible!
 Nations with nuclear power are always considered formidable.
 It is possible that the power Ravana was seeking was nuclear power!